-Before you accept the invite, here are some interesting facts about Brisbane that you probably weren’t aware of…
+Before you accept the invite, here are 23 fun facts about Brisbane that you probably weren’t aware of…

 The traditional owners of the land, the Turrbal people, called the area of Brisbane City “Meanjin”, which means ‘place shaped like a spike’.
 This ‘spike’ in the river is now where the Brisbane CBD is located.